- Hannibal moves south from Cisalpine Gaul, crosses the Apennines and ravages Etruria;

 Hannibal knew that he could not stay in Cisalpine Gaul: he had to move south.
 There were basically two options.
 The easy route would take him east to the Adriatic Sea and then south into Picenum.
 The other route was much more difficult: Hannibal and his army would have to cross the Apennines and then march through the marshes of the Arno before he could reach the fertile plains of Etruria.
 Since this was probably what the Romans least expected, it was exactly what Hannibal did.
 For four days and three nights, the Carthaginian general and his men moved through the marshlands.
 This took a heavy toll on his army.
 The sole surviving elephant died and Hannibal himself suffered badly from an eye infection.
 Ultimately the infection could not be cured and Hannibal became blind in one eye.

 After emerging from the swamps near the ancient Etruscan settlement of Faesulae, Hannibal decided to try and slip past his opponent Flaminius, who was still in his camp near Arretium.
+In this he was successful.
 Hannibal then began to ravage the fertile Etrurian countryside.
 The Carthaginian army needed to live off the land, so the pillaging was understandable, but the destruction served a second purpose as well.
 Estate after estate went up in flames and many people – all of them Roman allies – were killed.
 Roman authority depended on her ability and willingness to defend her allies, so obviously Flaminius had to try and stop Hannibal as quickly as possible and this was exactly what Hannibal wanted.
 The Roman commander, seeing the thick black smoke from the farms that had been put to the torch, immediately marched south and began to pursue his opponent.

 The Battle of Lake Trasimene